csmova/rpv-abc2021/README.md

 All raw data was acquired and processed with our in-house software, SeroWare, which is soon-to-be-released as open-source as of June 2023.
 Until SeroWare is released, the processed data is provided in Excel sheet format.

 Code for the PCR/PLSR analyses is provided in Jupyter Notebook format and written in Python.
 See publication for package and version information.
-Our reccomendation is to install via Anaconda (see anaconda.com).
+Our recommendation is to install via Anaconda (see anaconda.com).

 Abbreviations:\
 -BS/NBS: background subtracted/non-background subtracted\